-Criteria for the Assessment of Proposal Technical Proposal (70%) Expertise of the Firm (30%) Methodology, Its Appropriateness to the Condition and Timeliness of the Implementation Plan (15%) Management Structure and Qualification of Key Personnel (25%) Financial Proposal (30%) To be computed as a ratio of the Proposal's offer to the lowest price among the proposals received by UNDP.
-UNDP will award the contract to: One and only one Service Provider Annexes to this RFP Form for Submission of Proposal (Annex 2) General Terms and Conditions / Special Conditions (Annex 3) Detailed TOR - Annex A Contact Person for Inquiries (Written inquiries only) Helene Gichenje helene.gichenje@undp.org Any delay in UNDP's response shall be not used as a reason for extending the deadline for submission, unless UNDP determines that such an extension is necessary and communicates a new deadline to the Proposers.
+Methodology, Its Appropriateness to the Condition and Timeliness of the Implementation Plan 30% Management Structure and Qualification of Key Personnel 40% Financial Proposal (30%) UNDP will award the contract to: ⊠ One and only one Service Provider Annexes to this RFP 4 Form for Submission of Proposal (Annex 2) General Terms and Conditions / Special Conditions (Annex 4)5 Detailed TOR (Annex 3) Others6 [pls. specify] Contact Person for Inquiries (Written inquiries only) 7 info.lr.procurement@undp.org Any delay in UNDP's response shall be not used as a reason for extending the deadline for submission, unless UNDP determines that such an extension is necessary and communicates a new deadline to the Proposers.
+Conditions and Procedures for electronic submission and opening, Official Address for e-submission: [specify] Free from virus and corrupted files Format: PDF files only, password protected for Financial Proposal Password for Financial Proposal must not be provided to UNDP until it is requested after the evaluation of Technical proposal Other Information [pls. specify] The Financial Proposal and the Technical Proposal Envelopes MUST BE SEPARATE and each of them must be submitted sealed individually and clearly marked on the outside as either "TECHNICAL PROPOSAL" or "FINANCIAL PROPOSAL", as appropriate.
+Each envelope MUST clearly indicate the name of the Proposer.
+The outer envelopes shall bear the address of UNDP as specified on the page 1 of this RFP.
+Non-compliance with this instruction may be grounds for the rejection of the Proposal.